B.C. is building more homes, faster

 You also need permits for construction work near water sources.
 Learn more about:

-Riparian areas link water to land.
-They border streams, lakes and wetlands.
+Riparian areas are the areas bordering on streams, lakes and wetlands that link water to land.
 There are regulations that protect these areas and fish habitat.
-Learn more about:

 Engaging with local governments and First Nations

-Local governments and First Nations also issue permits and authorizations for housing development projects.
+Local governments and First Nations also issue permits for housing development projects.
 You need to consider:

 - Local zoning, bylaws and permitting rules